Background

 Resource and planning requirements

-Inducting and supporting GC chairs needs to be planned and sufficient resources allocated.
+Inducting and supporting GC Chairs needs to be planned and sufficient resources allocated.
 Some of these are financial, but the most significant is the staff time to deliver the induction and provide ongoing support.

 Organisation of induction